Oklahoma Law Enforcement Memorial

 Oscar Milhollan’s name was probably included on the original Oklahoma Peace Officers Memorial (now the Oklahoma Law Enforcement Memorial) due to a page in the 1929 Oklahoma City Police Department Annual that listed fourteen officers whose families had collected on a $1,000 police insurance policy provided by an association of Oklahoma City Police officers for officers who died while on duty, even though they did not die in the line of duty.
 The 1929 Annual noted that six of the fourteen officer’s deaths “were due directly to the nature of their work.”
 By today’s standards, only two of the six officers, Briggs Chumley and A. L. Walton, meets the commonly accepted standards for a line of duty death.
 Nevertheless, the other four officers’ names were also engraved on the state’s Peace Officers Memorial when it was built in 1969.
 The other four officers are M. C. Hiatt, O. M. Milhollan, M. E. Shelton and W. M. Slaton.

-OLEM – 8S-3-3 (O. M. Milhollan)
+OLEM – 8S-3-3

 George Daniel "Hookey" Miller - Deputy Sheriff

-Kay County Sheriffs Office
+Kay County Sheriff’s Office July 21, 1923

 Deputy Sheriff John Middleton was also hit three times and died the next day.